 Since CC N-806 has not yet been approved by the NRC in R.G.
 1.147, and may not be approved until the question of corrosion rate is resolved, the engineer may follow one of several options, for example:

-Have a question or would like more information?
-You may post to this blog or click the link below for more help.
+Have a question or would like more information, click the link below for more help.